 Alaska is a never-ending source of inspiration for Ed Tussey.
-Winner of national and state awards, Ed is a full-time, freelance artist who captures on canvas the majesty of Alaska's interior, coastal, and marine environments and wildlife.
-A lifelong Alaskan, Ed lives on the Kenai Peninsula in the coastal town of Homer, Alaska, with his wife Jacki and their daughters, Rachel and Rheanna.
+Winner of national and state awards, Ed captures on canvas the majesty of Alaska's interior, coastal, and marine environments and wildlife.
+A lifelong Alaskan, Ed lives with his wife, Jacki, in Homer, Alaska, near their daughters, Rachel and Rheanna.

 Collectors of Ed Tussey's art are drawn to the impeccable detail with which his brush carefully defines, and realistically portrays, birds, mammals, and marine life in their natural settings.
 Ed's ability to accurately represent Alaska's wildlife stems from years of observing these magnificent creatures in their natural habitats on land and sea.
 He studied art and oceanography while attending college in Washington state.
 He has spend countless hours in remote wilderness areas and has traveled extensively throughout the coastal waters of Alaska, the Pacific Ocean, and the Bering Sea.